Morzat95/museoAR/README.md

 MuseoAR is a mobile-ready, AR learning framework that allows to easily create AR activities and presentations with little to none programming background.
 It sits on top of [ar.js](https://github.com/jeromeetienne/AR.js) and [a-frame](https://aframe.io/) using a JSON file that contains an array of **cards**, these objects are transitions similar to what **slides** are in an ordinary presentation, inside museoAR these transitions can be triggered by **delay** or by user interaction. eg by **click**

-This project was possible thanks to UNGS's museum of science Scholarship.
+This project was possible thanks to UNGS's science museum Scholarship.

 ## Demo Video
  [![Marker](https://user-images.githubusercontent.com/15642727/53751235-9d7af200-3e8a-11e9-972e-c66ab2fe5afe.gif)](https://www.youtube.com/watch?v=ZWhPTb0Ls5A)